Protest held at Benet Academy after lacrosse coach allegedly had job offer pulled because she is gay

 A spokesperson for Benet Academy said in a written statement: "Benet Academy respects the dignity of all human beings to follow their conscience and to live lives of their choosing.
 Likewise, as a Catholic school, we employ individuals whose lives manifest the essential teachings of the Church in order to provide the education and faith formation of the young people entrusted to our care."

+That tweaked nerve is the setting of a movement, now thousands of people deep, demanding the coach be reinstated and permanent changes be made to the school's LGBTQ policies and practices.

+"The biggest thing we need to worry about is these kids and if they feel safe at Benet Academy, and I do not believe they do," Savell said.

-A meeting with the board of directors on the issue is scheduled for Monday night.
+The board of directors met Monday night on the issue.
 The head coach has not commented.

 Protest held at Benet Academy after lacrosse coach allegedly had job offer pulled because she is gay